How to Build an IKEA PAX Wardrobe Without Damaging the Wall

 Step 8: Toggle fix (if no stud) — 12 mm hole, Snaptoggle

 Drill a 12 mm hole through the plasterboard.
 Push the Snaptoggle through, pull the metal toggle bar tight against the back of the plasterboard, snap off the plastic legs, then drive the toggle’s machine screw through the bracket and into the toggle.
+Easy as.

 Step 9: Push cabinet back, anchor screw home